-- PLAINTIFF to work while clocked out during what was supposed to be PLAINTIFF'S off-duty meal break, as well as before her shift started and after his shift ended.
-PLAINTIFF was often interrupted by work assignments during her breaks.
-Indeed there were many days where PLAINTIFF did not even receive a partial lunch.
-As a result, the PLAINTIFF and other CALIFORNIA CLASS Members, from time to time, forfeited minimum wage and overtime compensation by working without their time being accurately recorded and without compensation at the applicable minimum wage and overtime rates.
-DEFENDANT'S uniform policy and practice not to pay PLAINTIFF and other CALIFORNIA CLASS Members for all time worked is evidenced by DEFENDANTS' business records. - 9.
-As a result of their rigorous work schedules, and because they often worked singlestaffed shifts, PLAINTIFF and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
-PLAINTIFF and other CALIFORNIA CLASS Members were required to perform work as ordered by DEFENDANTS for more than five (5) hours during a shift without receiving an offduty meal break.
-Further, DEFENDANTS failed to provide PLAINTIFF and CALIFORNIA CLASS Members with a second off-duty meal period each workday in which these employees were required by DEFENDANTS to work ten (10) hours of work.
-PLAINTIFF and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice - 10.
-During the CALIFORNIA CLASS PERIOD, from time to time, PLAINTIFF and other CALIFORNIA CLASS Members were also required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
+- 13. As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA CLASS Members were also from time to time unable to take off duty meal breaks and were not fully relieved of duty for meal periods.
+Specifically, PLAINTIFFS and CALIFORNIA CLASS Members were from time to time interrupted during their off-duty meal breaks to complete tasks for DEFENDANT.
+PLAINTIFFS and other CALIFORNIA CLASS Members were required to perform work as ordered by DEFENDANT for more than five (5) hours during a shift without receiving an off-duty meal break.
+Further, DEFENDANT failed to provide PLAINTIFFS and CALIFORNIA CLASS Members with a second off-duty meal period each workday in which these employees were required by DEFENDANT to work ten (10) hours of work.
+PLAINTIFFS and the other CALIFORNIA CLASS Members therefore forfeited meal breaks without additional compensation and in accordance with DEFENDANT's strict corporate policy and practice. - 14.
+During the CALIFORNIA CLASS PERIOD, from time to time, PLAINTIFFS and other CALIFORNIA CLASS Members were also required to work in excess of four (4) hours without being provided ten (10) minute rest periods.
 Further, these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more.
-When they did have an opportunity to take their rest breaks, PLAINTIFF and the CALIFORNIA CLASS Members were required to remain on the premises, on-duty and on-call while carrying a communication device, and subject to

-DEFENDANT'S control in accordance with DEFENDANT'S written policy.
-PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one hour wages in lieu thereof.
-As a result of their rigorous work schedules, PLAINTIFF and other CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+When they did have an opportunity to take their rest breaks, PLAINTIFFS and the CALIFORNIA CLASS Members were often interrupted and required by DEFENDANT to work during their rest breaks.
+When they did have an opportunity to take their rest breaks, PLAINTIFFS and the CALIFORNIA CLASS Members were required to remain on the premises, on-duty and on-call, and subject to DEFENDANT's control in accordance with DEFENDANT's written policy.
+PLAINTIFFS and other CALIFORNIA CLASS Members were also not provided with one hour wages in lieu thereof.
+As a result of their rigorous work schedules, PLAINTIFFS and other CALIFORNIA CLASS Members were periodically denied their proper rest periods by DEFENDANT and DEFENDANT'S managers.